shawngraham/5706-source/content/docs/syllabus/faq.md

 ## What if life intervenes?

 Life always has a habit of doing that.
 There's pretty much nothing we can't recover from, insofar as this course is concerned, _as long as you let me know that something's up_.
 You don't have to give me the details; I trust you.
+Just send an email with the subject "something's up".
 I don't need medical certificates either, by the way.
 Just let me know, and we'll adapt accordingly.

+## What about COVID?

+Ditto 'life intervenes.'
+If something COVID related emerges, just send an email with the subject "something's up".
+Again, I don't need medical certificates and so on.
+We'll figure out something.

 ## There's public facing work; what do I do if I'm uncomfortable with that?